awsdocs/aws-control-tower-guide/doc_source/pricing-and-regions.md

 # Step 2a\.
-Review pricing and select your AWS Regions<a name="pricing-and-regions"></a>
+Review and select your AWS Regions<a name="pricing-and-regions"></a>

 Be sure you've correctly designated the AWS Region that you select for your home Region\.
 After you've deployed AWS Control Tower, you can't change the home Region\.

 In this section of the setup process, you can add any additional AWS Regions that you require\.
 You can add more Regions at a later time, if needed, and you can remove Regions from governance\.

 **To select additional AWS Regions to govern**